 A significant number of the 133 provisions of the Bill extend to NI (approximately 57); this includes those that extend across the UK to include NI, or as they apply to NI alone.
 For example, specific provisions on environmental governance, managing waste and water quality apply to NI only.
-Provisions on waste including producer responsibility, resource efficiency and exporting waste, environmental recall of motor vehicles, and the regulation of chemicals extend and apply to the whole of the UK.
-The following table highlights these provisions that extend to NI (red), and identifies whether an LCM will be sought.
+Provisions on waste including producer responsibility, resource efficiency and exporting waste, environmental recall of motor vehicles, and the regulation of chemicals extend and apply to NI (red), and identifies whether an LCM will be sought.
 It should be worth noting that there are a number of provisions that extend across the UK to include NI where a LCM will not be sought (eg clause 59-transfrontier shipment of waste, clauses 71-74 on the environmental recall of vehicles).